 Introducing Ratapiko Dorpers

 We hope to also breed a much more resistant Dorper to facial eczema by using the GGT bloodtest to identify Dorper and White Dorper rams and ewes that have low GGT scores after being exposed to facial eczema spores after the peak spore level when they are protected by zinc capsules.
 We hope to test our best ram lambs with the lowest GGT scores.
 This year, 2020, we intend to test at .2 level on the Ramtest system with Agresearch.
 This year 2023 in July we had our rams methane tested.
 Four bloodlines look good for methane two of these are our top bloodlines for FEC worm resistance.
-Our top eczema ram also belongs to one of the good methane bloodlines so i am pleased with that.
+Our top eczema ram also belongs to one of the good methane bloodlines so I am pleased with that.
+Other breeders of other sheep breeds have found the lower methane sheep are more robust which is good for a more volatile climate.

-We have also been testing our lambs for eleven years for worm resistance on FEC with Techion group.
+We have also been testing our lambs, for 12 years, for worm resistance on FEC with Techion group.
 Our aim is to breed a highly resistant White Dorper and Dorper maternal sheep that have been validated independently on SIL, FEC, and Ramtest programmes.
-We have now been on SIL for ten years.
+We have now been on SIL for 12 years.

 Our original flock was Perendale from the very steep Awakino hills.
 We used two well-bred Poll Dorset Rams from Rangitikei Stud.
 Then we used two Wiltshire rams from Ardco Stud.
 We bought our first White Ratapiko Dorper rams in 2005 from Premier Dorpers.